nus-cs2103-AY2021S2/tp/docs/team/shaelynlam.md

 ---
 layout: page
-title: John Alec Mendoza Branzuela's Project Portfolio
+title: Shaelyn Lam's Project Portfolio Page
 ---

 ## Project: Pawbook

 Pawbook is a desktop application an all-in-one management system to help dog school managers keep track of attendance, scheduling and services and maintain organisation.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java.